Mumbai winter: India's muggy city is butt of jokes in 'winter' memes

 Mumbai, India's muggy financial hub, is the butt of memes as it faces its coldest January in a decade.

-As the mercury dropped unusually low (for Mumbai) - 13.4C - in parts of the coastal city, #MumbaiWinter began trending amid a blizzard of jokes.
+As the mercury dropped unusually low (for Mumbai), 13.4C, in parts of the coastal city, #MumbaiWinter began trending amid a blizzard of jokes.

-On Sunday, the city recorded 24C as its highest temperature, six degrees below normal and the lowest in a decade.

 The city is typically known for weather that is quite the opposite: unrelenting humidity and dreaded monsoon rains.